 Meet Borneo’s organic barometers

-Irregulary distributed on BorneoWhile amphibians are ubiquitous in Borneo, their distribution on the island is far from uniform.
-For instance, some 2/3 of all known Borneo amphibian species are found in Gunung Mulu National Park (Sarawak, Malaysia), including the visually striking Wallace’s flying frog (Rhacophorus nigropalmatus).
+Amphibian distribution on BorneoWhile amphibians are found all over Borneo, their distribution on the island is far from uniform.
+Around 2/3 of all known Borneo amphibian species are found in Gunung Mulu National Park (Sarawak, Malaysia), including the visually striking Wallace’s flying frog (Rhacophorus nigropalmatus).
 This large species has black, green and yellow patterns, and characteristic webbed feet that allow it to glide from one tree to another.
 The only time it’s found on the ground is during mating, when it constructs a bubble nest.

-Some species show very restricted ranges, such as Philautus saueri, which is only found in around 5 locations in Sabah, Malaysia.2 This species has the unique habit of placing its eggs and larvae in the receptacles of pitcher plants (Nephentes species).3
+Some species show very restricted ranges, such as Philautus saueri, which is only found in around 5 locations in Sabah, Malaysia.
+This species has the unique habit of placing its eggs and larvae in the receptacles of pitcher plants (Nephentes species).

-Creative solutions for survivalOther frog species lay their eggs along rivers, or store them in tree cavities where rainwater has accumulated, about 1 m - 4 m from the ground.
-Such is a technique developed by the lowland tree frog (Rhacophorus harrissoni), found below 250 m in altitude.4
+Creative solutions for survivalSome frog species lay their eggs along rivers, or store them in tree cavities where rainwater has accumulated, sometimes –up to 4 metres from the ground.
+Such is a technique developed by the lowland tree frog (Rhacophorus harrissoni), found below 250 m in altitude.

 By changing its colour, it mimics the colour of leaves on the forest floor.
-This frog’s physical characteristics help it to hide, with sharply pointed protuberances above each eye that reinforce its camouflage.
+This frog’s physical characteristics help it to hide - sharply pointed ‘horns’ above each eye reinforce its camouflage.

-- Kalophrynus eok, a new frog species in the Kelabit Highlands of Sarawak (North Central Borneo).
-These ground dwelling animals are also called ‘Sticky frogs’ as they secrete a sticky, poisonous mucus when attacked.
+- Kalophrynus eok, a new frog species found in the Kelabit Highlands of Sarawak (North Central Borneo).
+These ground dwelling animals are also called ‘sticky frogs’ as they secrete a sticky, poisonous mucus when attacked.

-- Philautus erythrophthalmus, the dwarf red-eyed tree frog from Sabah, at 1,550 m above sea level in a montane oak forest.
-Species of this genus are unusual in that tadpoles do not develop in the water.
+- Philautus erythrophthalmus, the dwarf red-eyed tree frog from Sabah, discovered at 1,550 m above sea level in a montane oak forest.
+Species of this genus are unusual as tadpoles don’tdevelop in water.

-- Ansonia anotis, a species of the Ansonia toad group in the highlands of Sabah.
-In contrast to other Ansonia toad, this new species does not have a hearing organ and the tadpole stage has a distinct abdominal sucker, which it may use for climbing.
+- Ansonia anotis, a species of the Ansonia toad group found in the highlands of Sabah.
+In contrast to other Ansonia toad, this new species doesn’t have a hearing organ and the tadpole stage has a distinct abdominal sucker, which it may use for climbing.

-- The discovery of the Bornean flat-headed frog in the middle of the Kapuas River basin some years ago was quite spectacular, since this species represented a family of frogs previously unknown from Borneo.
-But this species may be lost before we get a chance to get to know it asthe area where it occurs is now highly disturbed due to illegal gold mining.
+- The discovery of the Bornean flat-headed frog in the middle of the Kapuas River basin some years ago was quite spectacular, since this species represented a family of frogs previously unknown in Borneo.
+But this species may be lost before we get a chance to get to know it asthe area where it occurs is highly disturbed due to illegal gold mining.

 - A colour-changing flying frog was found 1,650m above sea level in Gunung Mulu National Park, Sarawak.
 The species is known only from the Tapin Valley near a small stream in the area, making it highly endemic.
-Tiny, with males growing to just 3.5cm, the Mulu Flying Frog as it is commonly known has a small pointed snout and is unusual in that the species has bright green skin at night but changes colour to display a brown hue during the day.
+Tiny, with males growing to just 3.5cm, the Mulu Flying Frog, as it is commonly known, has a small pointed snout.
+The species has bright green skin at night but changes colour to display a brown hue during the day.